esynr3z/corsair/docs/configuration.md

-# Configuration options
+# Configuration

 Collection of global parameters.
-These parameters can be used in special section of a CSR description file.
+These parameters can be stored in a special section of a CSR description file to control the whole generation process.

-Any of groups/parameters with default values can be skipped.
+## Working with parameters

+TODO.

+## Working with parameters groups

+TODO.

+## Working with configuration

+TODO.

+## Default parameters

-## read_filler
+### read_filler

 Value to be returned if read of empty address or WO register is performed.

 **Default value**: "0x0".

-## address_calculation
+### address_calculation

 Group of address calculation related parameters.